grinnell-cs/csc151-dh/_eboards/eboard24-1.md

 As I reviewed the reading responses on vectors, I noted that there was some confusion on `vector-set!`.
-The `vector-set!` procedure, like most procedures that end in an exclamation point, returns nothing.
+The `vector-set!` procedure, like most procedures that end in an exclamation point, returns nothing (or at least nothing you see).
 You call it only for the side effect of changing the vector.

-You'll discover that `hash-set!` and `hash-remove!` also don't return anything.
+You'll discover that `hash-set!` and `hash-remove!` also don't seem to return anything.

+Note: In reality, these procedures return a special value, `#<void>`.
+Racket generally doesn't display void values, unless they appear nested in other values.

 Questions
 ---------